2016 Advocacy Awards

 State PTA Outstanding Advocacy Award

-The 2015 State Outstanding Advocacy Award will be presented to a state PTA that, through their dedication, leadership and efforts positively affected legislative and/or regulatory policy compatible with National PTA’s mission and goals.
+The 2016 State Outstanding Advocacy Award will be presented to a state PTA that, through their dedication, leadership and efforts positively affected legislative and/or regulatory policy compatible with PTA’s mission and goals.
 These efforts must be based on a statewide issue, involve working with multiple organizations or coalitions through grassroots collaboration, and contain a public awareness/advocacy training component for PTA members and the community at large.

 Local/District/Regional PTA Outstanding Advocacy Award

-The 2015 Local Outstanding Advocacy Award will be presented to a local, district, council or regional PTA that, through their dedication, leadership and efforts positively affected legislative and/or regulatory policy compatible with National PTA’s mission and goals.
+The 2016 Local Outstanding Advocacy Award will be presented to a local, district, council or regional PTA that, through their dedication, leadership and efforts positively affected legislative and/or regulatory policy compatible with PTA’s mission and goals.
 These efforts must include an education/learning component for PTA members and the community-at-large.
 Working with multiple organizations or coalitions through grassroots collaboration is preferred.

-Shirley Igo Advocate of the Year Ambassador Award
+Shirley Igo Advocate of the Year Award

-The 2015 Shirley Igo Advocate of the Year Ambassador Award will be presented to an individual PTA member, who through their leadership and advocacy efforts, affected federal policy priorities within National PTA’s annual Public Policy Agenda.
+The 2016 Shirley Igo Advocate of the Year Ambassador Award will be presented to an individual PTA member, who through their leadership and advocacy efforts, affected federal policy priorities within PTA’s annual Public Policy Agenda.
 Shirley was a model of public service and volunteerism throughout her life.
 She was an impassioned and compassionate leader, dedicated to moving PTA forward and committed to ensuring that others would follow.

-Outstanding Youth Advocacy Ambassador Award
+Outstanding Youth Advocacy Award

-National PTA Congressional Voice for Children Award
+PTA Congressional Voice for Children Award

-The National PTA Congressional Voice for Children Award is given to two Members of Congress each year (bicameral, bipartisan) in recognition of outstanding leadership related to child and education advocacy.
+The PTA Congressional Voice for Children Award is given to two Members of Congress each year (bicameral, bipartisan) in recognition of outstanding leadership related to child and education advocacy.
 Congressional award winners are nominated and selected by the National PTA Legislation Committee and National PTA President.